 What everyday activity inspires your creative work?

-Unintentionally browsing a wide range of creative blogs, including architecture, interior design, furniture, photography, and art.
+Unintentionally browsing a wide range of creative blogs, including architecture, interior design, furniture, photography and art.
 Anything beautiful, thoughtful.
-This daily browsing doesn’t influence design exploration on my projects right away.
-It plants the creative seeds in my right brain, so that when I’m scoping design concepts I have something to draw from.
+This daily browsing doesn’t influence design exploration on my projects straight away.
+It plants the creative seeds in my brain, so that when I’m scoping design concepts I have something to draw from.
 It’s long-term accumulation and creative absorption.

 What was your path to your current position?

 I wanted to study architecture and ended up choosing industrial design as my major in undergrad and graduate school in Taiwan.
 I worked in Taiwan for a couple of years before coming to a design agency in San Francisco.